char-lie-ho/COMM2216-user-document/docs/instructionSet1.md

 ## Create Your New Server
 To begin with, you need to decide on the server's template and purpose, then customize it according to your purpose and preferences.
 Here’s how you’ll set everything up:

-### 1. Choose Server Template

-Select a pre-defined Discord template or create a custom server.
+1. Select a pre-defined Discord template or create a custom server.

 Discord provide templates for various needs such as Gaming, School Club, or Study Group.

 ![img.png](pictures/img.png){ width="300" }

-### 2. Define Server Purpose
+2. Determine the server's purpose.

-Determine if the server is for a small circle of friends or a larger community.
+The server can be for a small group of friends or a larger community.
 Skip this step if you are not sure for now.

 ![img_1.png](pictures/img_1.png){ width="300" }

-### 3. Customize and Create Server

-Name your server and upload a representative photo.
+3. Name your server and upload a representative photo.
 Finalize by clicking “Create”.

 ![img_2.png](pictures/img_2.png){ width="300" }